History of Belgium: Congolese independence and the Congo Crisis

-The General Strike of 1960–61
+General Strike of 1960–61

-See also 1960–1961 Winter General Strike

-In December 1960, Wallonia was gripped by a general strike in response the general decline of Wallonian manufacturing but it succeeded only in Wallonia, in a period of turbulence in the aftermath of the Second Schools War.
+In December 1960, Wallonia was gripped by a general strike in response to the general decline of Wallonian manufacturing in a period of turbulence in the aftermath of the Second Schools War.
 The Wallonian workers demanded federalism, in addition to structural reforms.
 Even though the strike had been intended to be nationwide, Flemish workers appeared reluctant to support it.

 The Strike was led by André Renard, the founder of "Renardism" which combined militant socialism with Walloon nationalism.
 The historian Renée Fox described Wallonia's alienation:

 At the beginning of the 1960s (...), a major reversal in the relationship between Flanders and Wallonia was taking place.
 Flanders had entered a vigorous, post–World War II period of industrialization, and a significant percentage of the foreign capital (particularly from the United States, coming into Belgium to support new industries, was being invested in Flanders.
 In contrast, Wallonia's coal mines and time-worn steel plants and factories were in crisis.
 The region had lost thousands of jobs and much investment capital.
 A new Dutch-speaking, upwardly mobile "populist bourgeoisie" was not only becoming visible and vocal in Flemish movements but also in both the local and national policy...
 [The strike of December 1960 against the austerity law of Gaston Eyskens ] was replaced by a collective expression of the frustrations, anxieties, and grievances that Wallonia was experiencing in response to its altered situation, and by the demands of the newly formed Walloon Popular Movement for...regional autonomy for Wallonia...

 Nationwide the economy was generally healthy with an annual growth rate of 5% in the 1960s.
 However old inefficient factories were being shut down in textiles and leather goods.
 Coal miners were angered by the closure of used-up mines.
 Limburg miners at the Zwartberg mine rioted in 1966 to protest its closure.
 Two miners were killed by police and ten were injured, while nineteen policemen were hurt.
 In 1973 a series of worldwide crises adversely affected the Belgian economy.

-The "Linguistic Wars"
+"Linguistic Wars"

 This Flemish resurgence has been accompanied by a corresponding shift of political power to the Flemish, who constituted the majority of the population of around 60%.
 An official Dutch translation of the constitution was only accepted in 1967.

 The linguistic wars reached a climax in 1968 with the splitting of the Catholic University of Leuven along linguistic lines into the Katholieke Universiteit Leuven and Université Catholique de Louvain.
 The government of Paul Vanden Boeynants fell over the issue in 1968.